Suggest a Songfact / Artistfact

-Ringo came up with a distinctive staccato drum pattern for this song which he talks about quite often, sometimes mentioning that he's a left-handed drummer trying to play right-handed.
+Ringo came up with a distinctive staccato drum pattern for this song which he talked about quite often, sometimes mentioning that he's a left-handed drummer trying to play right-handed.

 The Beatles taped a performance of this song that was broadcast on an episode of Ed Sullivan Show that aired September 12, 1965 (the last Ed Sullivan show broadcast in black and white).
 The Beatles recorded it prior to their Shea Stadium concert that took place August 15.